 LCongenital uterine malformations (CUM) are deviations from normal anatomy resulting from incorrect embryological development.
 5.5% of women are affected if we consider the general population, 8.0% of infertile women, 13.3% if we consider women with a history of spontaneous abortions and 24.5% considering those with previous miscarriages and infertility.

-Endometrial cancer accounts for about 5% of female cancers worldwide.
-In 2020, 417,367 new cases of endometrial cancer were registered worldwide.
-Of these patients, about 3% are aged between 15 and 44 years (Globocan2020).
+Endometrial Carcinoma represents about 5% of female cancers worldwide.
+In 2022, there were 420,368 new cases of endometrial carcinoma recorded globally.
+Among these patients, about 3% were aged between 15 and 44 years (Globocan 2022)

 Residual products of conception (RPOC) can occur after an early or late abortion, after an early or late pregnancy termination (TOP), or after a vaginal delivery or caesarean section.
 This event appears to complicate approximately 1% of full-term pregnancies.
 At the CLASS Hysteroscopy Center, it is possible to treat placental remnants with innovative techniques.
 First of all, hysteroscopy allows to directly visualize the uterine cavity and, therefore, to remove the pathology under vision by removing it completely in a safe and effective way.